Set up agentless Real User Monitoring

 • The application in the Dynatrace web UI shows data.

-Also see Troubleshooting RUM for web applications for more information.
+Also see Web applications: Issues with RUM JavaScript for more information.